Kanye West Proves Huge Boost for Media Lobbyists

 The Senate Ethics Committee said senators and their staff could accept the free tickets, while the House Ethics Committee required its members and staff to pay $90 to attend.

 Joined by actor Jamie Foxx, West performed his famed "Gold-digger" song, and another number tailored for the crowd.

-"All the years of trauma, trauma, trauma.
+(Click here to watch a video clip of the performance.)"All the years of trauma, trauma, trauma.